Body Shaping Procedures in the San Francisco Bay Area

 More information about Mommy Makeovers is available on Dr. Mele's Mommy Makeover Page.

 The Fleur-De-Lis Tummy Tuck is used when the skin laxity of the abdominal wall is massive.
 This is most often seen after bariatric surgery, but may also be the result of weight loss of greater than 75 pounds.
-The fleur-de-lis abdominoplasty incorporates all the features of a tummy-tuck, and has an additional incision running down the middle of the abdomen.
-The vertical midline incision allows large excesses of skin to be directly removed from the central abdomen.
+The Fleur-De-Lis Abdominoplasty incorporates all the features of a Full Tummy-Tuck, and has an additional incision running down the middle of the abdomen.
+The vertical midline incision allows large excesses of upper abdominal skin to be directly removed from the central abdomen.
 The Fleur-De-Lis Abdominoplasty is the biggest abdominoplasty available, and is designed to reduce the most extreme amounts of excess abdominal skin.

 The Lower Body Lift is a tummy tuck that extends all the way around the body.
 It is almost exclusively performed for post-bariatric surgery patients and for people who have lost large amounts of weight.
 Extreme weight gain leads to overstretched skin.
 When this is followed by a large weight loss, the skin remains stretched out, and cannot return to its original shape.
 A skirt of loose skin extending all the way around the trunk may be the result.
 In these cases, additional weight loss and muscle building will not improve appearance.
 The excess skin needs to be removed with a lower body lift.